thanasisn/SDR_enhancement_LAP/article/article.md

 [@Cordero2023; @Vamvakas2020; @CastillejoCuberos2020;  and references
 therein].

-Some of the proposed underling mechanisms of those enhancements have been summarized by @Gueymard2017; the most important being the scattering of radiation on the edges of cumulus clouds.
-It has also been suggested that enhancement of GHI can be produced by thin cirrus clouds though refraction and scattering [@Thuillier2013].
+Some of the proposed underlying mechanisms of those enhancements have been summarized by @Gueymard2017; the most important being the scattering of radiation on the edges of cumulus clouds.
+It has also been suggested that enhancement of GHI can be produced by thin cirrus clouds through refraction and scattering [@Thuillier2013].
 Further investigation with radiative transfer modeling and observations pointed as the prevailing mechanism, the strong forward Mie scattering through clouds of low optical depth [@Pecenak2016; @Thuillier2013; @Yordanov2013; @Yordanov2015].
-Overall, the appearance of CE events depend on different interactive factors, which include cloud thickness, structure and type, and the relative position of the sun and the clouds [@Gueymard2017; @Veerman2022].
+Overall, the appearance of CE events depends on different interactive factors, which include cloud thickness, structure and type, and the relative position of the sun and the clouds [@Gueymard2017; @Veerman2022].